-The intensive and exploitative agriculture with high inputs, high yielding varieties and improved technologies which was helped better fruit production.
-But, Under high density planting where there is competition for water and nutrients, major nutrients usually supplied through straight fertilizers or mixture lead to the depletion of micronutrients; resulting the loss in yield and quality (Dinesh et al., 2007).
+The intensive and exploitative agriculture with high inputs, high yielding varieties and improved technologies is produces fruit.
+However, under high density planting where there is competition for water and nutrients, major nutrients usually supplied through straight fertilizers or mixture lead to the depletion of micronutrients; resulting to loss in yield and quality (Dinesh et al., 2007).
 To sustain the yield and quality of fruit crops maintenance of micro and secondary nutrients becomes very pertinent to foresee the emerging nutrient deficiencies and to evolve suitable ameliorating technologies.
 Sapota has the problem of low fruit setting and shedding of fruits.
 Only about 10-12 per cent of the total fruits set, and retains until maturity (Guvvali, 2016).
-Most of the fruit-drop occurs immediately after fruit setting.
-Increase in fruit set and retention are possible by spraying of boron (B), Iron (Fe) promotes formation of chlorophyll pigments, acts as an oxygen carrier and reactions involving cell division and growth.
-Zinc (Zn) aids in regulating plant growth hormones and enzyme system, necessary for chlorophyll production, carbohydrate and starch formation.
-Zinc is an important for the formation and activity of chlorophyll and in the functioning of several enzymes and the growth hormone, auxin (Jeyakumar and Balamohan, 2013).
+Most of the fruit-drop

-The foliar application of micro-nutrients have very important role in improving fruit set, productivity and quality of fruits.
-It has also beneficial role in recovery of nutritional and physiological disorders in fruit trees.
-Various experiments have been conducted earlier on foliar spray of micro-nutrients in different fruit crops and shown significant response to improve yield and quality of fruits (Kumar and Verma, 2004 and Dhinesh et al. (2005).
+- occurs immediately after fruit setting.
+Increase in fruit set and retention are possible by - spraying of boron (B), iron (Fe) promotes formation of chlorophyll pigments, acts as an - oxygen carrier and reactions involving cell division and growth.
+Zinc (Zn) aids in - regulating plant growth hormones and enzyme system, necessary for chlorophyll - production, carbohydrate and starch formation.
+The element is also important for the - formation and activity of chlorophyll and in the functioning of several enzymes and the - growth hormone, auxin (Jeyakumar and Balamohan, 2013). - 39 The foliar application of micro-nutrients have very important role in improving fruit - setting, productivity and quality of fruits.
+It has also beneficial role in recovery of - 41 nutritional and physiological disorders in fruit trees.
+Various experiments have been - 42 conducted earlier on foliar spray of micro-nutrients in different fruit crops and shown - significant response to improve yield and quality of fruits (Kumar and Verma, 2004 and - 44 Dhinesh et al. (2005).